nivethitha2001/EXPLORATORY-DATA-ANALYSIS-TERRORISM/README.md

-** Project done during the Data Science & Analytics Internship at The Sparks Foundation **
+** Project done during the Data Science & Business Analytics Internship at The Sparks Foundation **

 # Task 3-EXPLORATORY-DATA-ANALYSIS-TERRORISM